manukatnoria/Team27-WebProject/README.md

 ### Feedback/Suggestion

 We value our user's input!
-Share your thoughts and suggestions with us, Whether you have ideas for enhancing our cleaning services/offerings or suggestions for optimizing our website, so just put your name and your email followed by a large Space for you to share your every word. https://github.com/manukatnoria/Team27-WebProject/blob/main/Nikhil-feedback.php & link to the feature (shell.hamk.fi) .
+Share your thoughts and suggestions with us, Whether you have ideas for enhancing our cleaning services/offerings or suggestions for optimizing our website, so just put your name and your email followed by a large Space for you to share your every word. https://github.com/manukatnoria/Team27-WebProject/blob/main/Nikhil-feedback.php & [Shell - Nikhil23001] (http://shell.hamk.fi/~nikhil23001/Project%20work/Team27-WebProject/) .

 ### Investors